NeilJustice/ZenUnitAndMetalMock/README.md

 }
 ```

-### Console Output When Running ZenUnit Value-Parameterized Tests
+### Console output when running ZenUnit value-parameterized tests

 ![Console Output When Running ZenUnit Value-Parameterized Tests](Screenshots/FizzBuzzConsoleOutput.png)

-### How To Unit Test Templated Class PredicateCounter's CountWhere() Function With ZenUnit's Type-Parameterized Test Syntax
+### How to unit test templated class PredicateCounter's CountWhere() function with ZenUnit's type-parameterized test syntax

-How could the correctness of this templated class `PredicateCounter` with its `CountWhere` function be confirmed across various types of `ContainerType` and `T`?
+How can the correctness of this templated class `PredicateCounter` with its `CountWhere` function be confirmed across various types of `ContainerType` and `T`?

 (`std::count_if` is of course the standard way of counting elements matching a given predicate. `class PredicateCounter` provides mockability by way of its `CountWhere` function being virtual.)